greenboxal/doggohub/doc/development/shell_commands.md

 ## Guard against path traversal

-Path traversal is a security where the program (GitLab) tries to restrict user access to a certain directory on disk, but the user manages to open a file outside that directory by taking advantage of the `../` path notation.
+Path traversal is a security where the program (DoggoHub) tries to restrict user access to a certain directory on disk, but the user manages to open a file outside that directory by taking advantage of the `../` path notation.